Click here to read the intro to this new blog series! Send your admissions questions to firstname.lastname@example.org.

 Take the necessary time to prepare

 To emphasize, admissions officers have made it clear that neither the GMAT nor the GRE will give you a significant advantage in the admissions process.
 They have started accepting the GRE simply to provide applicants with more options and to ease the admissions process for some candidates.
 There is no way to “trick” the admissions committee into accepting you if you are not qualified to attend their program.
 So instead of looking for arbitrage opportunities, we recommend you put all that energy into preparing properly for your exam and utilizing every resource at your disposal to maximize your score.
 At Veritas Prep, we’re very fond of the saying: “Success favors the prepared.”

 We wish you the best of luck as you prepare for business school!
-Be sure to visit the Veritas Prep website for test prep and admissions consulting resources to enable you to achieve your goals!
+Be sure to look around our website for test prep and admissions consulting resources to enable you to achieve your goals!